 - Lowland Areas – These areas vary by geography.
 The southern area has Mediterranean weather patterns, with fewer weather changes.
 Austria to the west lies closest to the ocean, allowing greater influence on its weather.

-How Safe is Austria?
+How Safe Is Austria?

-The Canadian Government rates Austria as an area with little crime.
+The Canadian government rates Austria as an area with little crime.
 But, still remain alert in crowded areas and keep belongings close.
 Remember to double check you have all your documents in your possession when leaving lodgings.

 Outdoor Sports in Austria